-This Modification Proposal will require changes to xoserve's systems.
+This modification will require changes to xoserve's systems.

-In a previous version of this proposal, National Grid stated that the costs associated with the implementation of this proposal would be 'logged up' using paragraph (d) Special Condition C8G of the NTS Licence.
-Subsequent investigation has found that this is not the appropriate route to recover the cost of the proposal.
+In a previous version of this modification, National Grid NTS stated that the costs associated with the implementation of this modification would be 'logged up' using paragraph (d) Special Condition C8G of the NTS Licence.
+In subsequent investigation, National Grid NTS found that this is not the appropriate route to recover the cost of the proposal.

-As a result of this further investigation this proposal is now considered by the proposer to be a User Pays proposal.
-As a result, this proposal introduces a User Pays charge to recover the implementation costs.
+As a result of this further investigation this modification is now considered by National Grid NTS to be a User Pays modification.
+As a result, this modification proposes to introduce a User Pays charge to recover the implementation costs.